Prime Minister of Pakistan: Role and powers

-The prime minister is vested with command authority over the Pakistani nuclear arsenals and represents the country in various delegations, high-level meetings, and international organisations that require the attendance of the highest government office and also addresses the nation on various issues of national importance.
+The prime minister is vested with command authority over the Pakistani nuclear arsenal and represents the country in various delegations, high-level meetings, and international organisations that require the attendance of the highest government office and also addresses the nation on various issues of national importance.

 Eligibility

 The Constitution of Pakistan requires that the prime minister be a member of the National Assembly.
 As well as this, one must: